Glenda Tuaine: Biography

-Tuaine's grandfather was from Aitutaki.
+Tuaine's paternal grandfather was from Aitutaki.

 In Aotearoa Tuaine was a theatre actor and director theatre, film and television, starting in the late 1980s.
 One play she wrote and directed was The Powder Room with Konstantina Tsinas, Julia Deans, Megan Peinell, Jason Ohlson, Greg Wikstrom, Karl Endemann, Johnny Mills, Maurice Newport & John Babe at BATS Theatre in 1998.
 Another she was in is The [abc] experiment also at BATS.

 In 2001 she was in Home with Tanea Heke directed by Nina Nawalowalo and again working earlier with Heke in 1999 in Kitchen Tables, where Tuaine was directing.
 As she moved into producing and arts administration Tuaine had an event manager role at Te Papa.
 She was also the director of the New Zealand Fringe Festival.
 Tuaine worked at the New Zealand Festival of the Arts and was mentored by Carla van Zon.
 Other arts organisations in Aotearoa Tuaine has experience are the New Zealand International Comedy Festival and the New Zealand International Film Festival.

 In broadcasting Tuaine has worked at Radio Active 89FM and is a contributor to the Radio New Zealand arts programmes, currently as a correspondent on the Cook Islands.

 In 2004 / 2005 Tuaine moved from Aotearoa to the Cook Islands.

 In 2005 she was in the feature film Futile Attraction about a reality dating show.

 After moving to Rarotonga Tuaine has developed and produced the BCI Opera sponsored by the Bank of the Cook Islands (BCI) going since 2016.
 In 2019 this involved 10 artists in a showcase concert held under the Domes at the Auditorium.

 Motone and Tuaine have developed a Pacific touring music circuit and artists include MMQ, Ladi 6, Bella Kalolo, Tiki Taane and Kora.